- Application Process

-- Upon receipt of the SHSU application received email, create your SHSU Self Service Center account or COM Admissions Portal*.
+- Upon receipt of the SHSU application received email, create your SHSU Self Service Center account or COM Admissions Portal.1

-- Submit required application materials by the posted deadline for your program, as well as, monitor application status and receipt of materials via your SHSU Self Service Center account or COM Admissions Portal.
+- Submit required application materials by the posted deadline for your program, as well as, monitor application status and receipt of materials via your SHSU Self Service Center account or COM Admissions Portal.1

-- Admission decisions are communicated by email and on your SHSU Self Service Center account or COM Admissions Portal.
+- Admission decisions are communicated by email and on your SHSU Self Service Center account or COM Admissions Portal.1

-- If you have questions regarding your graduate application or your Self Service Center account please contact email@example.com or (936) 294-1971.
-If you have questions regarding your medical school program application or your COM Admissions Portal please contact firstname.lastname@example.org or (936) 202-5201.
+- If you have questions regarding your graduate application or your Self Service Center account, please, contact firstname.lastname@example.org or (936) 294-1971.
+If you have questions regarding your medical school program application or your COM Admissions Portal1, please, contact COM Admissions or (936) 202-5201.

 - Application for Admission and Application Fee

 An application for your desired graduate program must be on file with the Office of Admissions, including a non-refundable application fee for every prospective degree program.
 To provide adequate time to process application materials, all materials must be received before August 1 for fall admission, December 1 for spring admission, and May 15 for summer admission.
-International students should allow at least 60 days prior to the start of the semester.
-College of Medicine applicants must submit a TMDSAS application by October 1 and a SHSU-COM Supplemental Application by November 15.
-Application requirements vary by program so, please, reference the listing for your program and contact Admissions if you have questions.
+Program specific deadlines could be earlier than University deadlines.
+International students should allow at least 60 days prior to the start of the semester and deadlines are one month earlier.
+College of Medicine applicants must submit a TMDSAS application and an SHSU-COM Supplemental Application by the deadlines.
+Application requirements and deadlines vary by program so, please, reference the listing for your program and contact Admissions if you have questions.

 - Official transcript of the baccalaureate degree-granting institution showing the date of the degree conferral

 The baccalaureate degree-granting institution must be a college and/or university accredited by an agency recognized by the Texas Higher Education Coordinating Board.
 Some programs require all transcripts showing any college-level work attempted.
 Students applying prior to completing their baccalaureate degree should submit the most up-to-date transcript during the admissions process.
 A final transcript MUST be submitted upon completing the baccalaureate program.
 SHSU students are not required to submit an SHSU transcript for admission purposes.
-Official transcripts are sent by mail directly to the Office of Admissions - Graduate Programs, SHSU, Box 2478, Huntsville, TX 77341-2478 or electronically to email@example.com.
+Official transcripts are sent electronically to email@example.com or by mail directly to the Office of Admissions - Graduate Programs, SHSU, Box 2478, Huntsville, TX 77341-2478.

-- Official scores of the entrance exam required by the respective college and/or department
+- Official scores of the entrance exam required by the respective college and/or department/school

-The Graduate Record Exam (GRE) general test may be required for some graduate programs.
+The Graduate Record Exam (GRE) general test may be required for some graduate programs or may be requested if your baccalaureate degree GPA is below the minimum threshold.
 Students seeking the MBA, the MS in Accounting, or the MS in Project Management may be required to submit the Graduate Management Aptitude Test (GMAT).
 Applicants seeking the Doctor of Osteopathic Medicine will be required to submit the Medical College Admissions Test (MCAT).
 Some programs do not require an entrance exam.